Randhir026/AI-PDF-TXT-Chatbot-RAG-based-Local-Streamlit-Docker-/README.md

     docker compose build
 - 3️⃣ Run the chatbot
     docker compose up

+## ⚙️ Configuration
+ - You can adjust default settings in the .env file:

+               STREAMLIT_SERVER_PORT=8501

 ## 🧩 How It Works

 - Upload a PDF or TXT file
    - The system extracts and splits text into manageable chunks.
    - Each chunk is embedded using a local transformer model.